dwmkerr/angular-modal-service/README.md

 closure.

 Now just make sure the `close` function is called by your modal controller when the modal should be closed and that's it.
+Quick hint - if you are using Bootstrap for your modals, then make sure the modal template only contains one root level element, see the [FAQ](#faq) for the gritty details of why.

 #### ShowModal Options